 - tomato paste

-You’ll bake the stuffed cabbage rolls covered at 350 degrees for about an hour until the meat is cooked through.
-I like to serve ours with rye bread on the side because that’s the way my father enjoyed it.
+I like to serve ours with rye bread on the side because that’s the way my father enjoyed it and what I grew up on.

 A Few Cook’s Notes for Hungarian Stuffed Cabbage